What to do with Council Tax when someone dies

 After probate is granted

-You must contact us once probate or Letters of Administration are granted.
+You must contact us using the online form, once probate or Letters of Administration are granted.

 If ownership of the property is transferred